sveinbjornt/hear/README.md

 Apple's macOS has long shipped with the `say` tool, a command line interface for the operating system's venerable speech synthesis capabilities.
 As of 10.15 "Catalina", it also ships with highly capable speech recognition for a variety of languages.
-This project is an attempt to provide a robust CLI for this functionality since no such tool is provided by Apple. `hear` supports speech recognition and transcription of both live microphone input and audio files in a variety of formats.
+This project is an attempt to provide a robust native CLI for this functionality since no such tool is provided by Apple. `hear` supports speech recognition and transcription of both live microphone input and audio files in a variety of formats.
 All formats supported by CoreAudio should work (e.g. WAV, MP3, AIFF, AAC, CAF, ALAC, etc.).